May December (2023)

 Gracie is 60, and Georgie is 36.
 That is a bit of an age gap for a married couple, but nothing unheard of.
 However…they’ve been together for 24 years.
 A 36-year-old Gracie was married with kids when she had an affair with a fellow employee at a local pet shop.
 Georgie was 12 years old and a 7th-grade student at the time.
 This was enough for tabloid fodder, for sure.
 But what makes this story so interesting that it’s being made into a movie?
 Gracie was sentenced and sent to prison, where she bore her and Georgie’s oldest daughter behind bars.

 The star of May December, though, is Melton.
 Georgie was 36 when we met him, the same age as Elizabeth currently is, and the same age Gracie was when they got together.
-He’s a soft, gentle man who has been nurtured by a wife who serves as much, and sometimes more, as a mother figure than she does a partner.
+He’s a soft, gentle man who has been nurtured by a wife who serves as much, and sometimes more, as a mother figure as she does a partner.
 Elizabeth probes him and, in doing so, forces him to revisit his feelings from their encounter and look within to see how they’ve changed him over the previous 23 years.
 Georgie is a 36-year-old man who, on one hand, is about to become an empty-nester and, on the other, feels as if he hasn’t even begun living his life again.

 Plot 8/10